 Background

 Positive interactions between plant and animal species have been reported in most ecosystems globally.
 Positive interactions are defined as non-trophic interactions between species where at least one of the interacting species has a positive benefit towards their overall fitness, while the other remains unaffected (Bertness & Callaway 1994, Molina-Montenegro et al. 2016).
 While there are documentations of many types of interactions that are negative towards one species and positive towards the other, such as predation, a significant number of studies have arisen where only positive interactions are analyzed (Bertness & Callaway 1994, Kéfi et al. 2016).
-The term used to describe these positive interactions is facilitation, where species interactions are usually beneficial to one another (Kikvidze & Callaway 2006, Kéfi et al. 2016).
-These positive interactions are also considered to be beneficial if only one of the species of the interaction is benefiting, as long as the other is not experiencing any adverse negative effects that could hinder its survival (Bertness & Callawat 1994, Bruno et al. 2003, Grinath et al. 2012).
+The term used to describe these positive interactions is facilitation where species interactions are usually beneficial to at least one of the species (Kikvidze & Callaway 2006, Kéfi et al. 2016).
+These positive interactions are also considered to be beneficial if only one of the species of the interaction is benefiting as long as the other is not experiencing any adverse negative effects that could hinder its survival (Bertness & Callawat 1994, Bruno et al. 2003, Grinath et al. 2012).
 In semi-arid/arid environments, it is proposed that these types of positive interactions, between plant-plant, plant-animal and animal-animal, often occur more frequently and are more prevalent (Holzaphel & Bruce 1999, Stachowicz 2001).
-In many of the cases where facilitation occurs in these arid/semi-arid environments, it is believed that without this interaction, many species are dependent on this interaction for their survival (Holzaphel & Bruce 1999).
+In many of the cases where facilitation occurs in these arid/semi-arid environments, it has been proposed that without this interaction many species are dependent on this interaction for their survival (Holzaphel & Bruce 1999).
 Shrubs are able to facilitate these positive interactions either directly through shrub-animal-plant interactions or through a more indirect pathway being, shrub-plant-animal (Lortie et al. 2016).
 Shrubs can provide a variety of positive interactions for animals including; acting as a resource, protecting from predators and being a refuge for different species (Vázquez et al. 2009, Lortie et al. 2018).
 The shrubs can also indirectly benefit plant and animal species that take refuge under the canopy cover, by creating a microhabitat for these species (Noble et al. 2016).
-Species such as the blunt nosed leopard lizard, depend on this type of interaction to cool during the warmer seasons (Noble et al.2016).
-On the other hand of this facilitation, animals interacting with the shrub can act as a benefactor by; dispersing the shrubs seeds, pollinating the shrub, and by consuming herbivorous species or competitor species near the shrub (Vázquez et al. 2009, Lortie et al. 2016).
-This shows that there is not only one benefactor in this interaction, that while animals do benefit from the direct and indirect interactions they have with shrubs, the shrubs also benefit from the animals being present under it’s canopy cover (Noble et al. 2016, Lortie et al. 2016).
+Species such as the blunt nosed leopard lizard depend on this type of interaction to cool during the warmer seasons (cite new Westphal paper that came out Friday instead).
+Animals interacting with the shrub can also act benefit the shrub by dispersing the shrubs seeds, pollinating the shrub, and by consuming herbivorous species or competitor species near the shrub (Vázquez et al. 2009, Lortie et al. 2016).
+This is term mutualism (cite Bronstein paper - Bronstein, J. L. 2009.
+The evolution of facilitation and mutualism. - Journal of Ecology 97: 1160-1170.

+) then end with implication… so, are you planning on studying mutulism?
+The intro implies yes here but I am not sure you are…